lwilletts/mpvc/README.md

 TODO
 ----

-- [ ] Implement format options similarly to mpc.
+- [x] Implement format options similarly to mpc.
+- [ ] Offer option to show all tracks in current queue.
+- [ ] Offer option to add tracks to the end of the current queue.
+- [ ] Offer a Makefile to install the script to the user's $PATH.
+- [ ] Implement using GNU netcat as an alternative to socat.
 - [ ] Implement long options in the style of mpc.
-- [ ] Implement using GNU netcat as an alternative to socat.
-- [ ] Offer a Makefile to install the script to the user's $PATH.

 Shameless Plug
 --------------